top of page

 Moreover, PRP injections are considered a safe and minimally invasive procedure, with minimal risk of adverse effects since the plasma is derived from the patient's blood, reducing the likelihood of rejection or allergic reactions.

-What Does The Medical Evidence Show Regarding PRP Treatment For Tendon Problems?
+What Does The Medical Evidence Show Regarding PRP Injections For Tendon Problems (pain and tendinopathy)?

 PRP has been explored as a treatment for chronic Achilles tendinopathy (AT), a condition that causes pain and swelling above the Achilles tendon.
 Research shows that PRP injections can significantly reduce pain and improve tendon function, particularly at 6 and 12 weeks after treatment.
 Improvements in tendon thickness were also observed at 12 weeks.
 Overall, PRP has shown promise as an effective option for reducing discomfort and promoting functional recovery in patients with chronic AT.